Hamid3DATA/Fixing_Stuff_on_Different_PCs/README.md

 #### [!NOTE]
 BlackJack Problem 1 -*Fixed*-
 #### Problem 1
 When the dealer gets an Ace card, and his points are over 21 the Ace for some reason does not count as 1 point, instead it continues to count as 11 points, which does not make sense.
-Since it work perfectly fine when it the same situation but with the player.
+Since it works perfectly fine when it's the same situation but with the player instead.

 <br />